 Late for a pickup basketball game without a taxi in sight, San Francisco resident Shobeir Shobeiri summoned a nearby driver with a few taps on his smartphone.
 Five minutes later, Shobeiri, 31, found himself in the back seat of a silver Scion sporting a furry pink mustache on its front bumper.

-The car is one of 250 registered to cruise the taxi- deficient City by the Bay for Lyft, a ride-sharing service started in August by Zimride Inc. The 5-year-old company vets people looking to become drivers, connects them with ride- seekers through a software application for Google Inc. (GOOG)’s Android or Apple Inc. (AAPL)’s iPhone, and tracks the trip’s distance using the phone’s GPS to estimate the fare.
+The car is one of 250 registered to cruise the taxi- deficient City by the Bay for Lyft, a ride-sharing service started in August by Zimride Inc. The 5-year-old company vets people looking to become drivers, connects them with ride- seekers through a software application for Google Inc. (GOOG:US)’s Android or Apple Inc. (AAPL:US)’s iPhone, and tracks the trip’s distance using the phone’s GPS to estimate the fare.

 Zimride is just one of several venture-backed companies capitalizing on city congestion, high gas prices and a lackluster economy that is leading people to play taxi driver to earn extra cash.
-And now Zipcar Inc. (ZIP) is examining the sprouting industry as it seeks to move beyond hourly car rentals to reach younger customers who have shied away from buying cars.
+And now Zipcar Inc. (ZIP:US) is examining the sprouting industry as it seeks to move beyond hourly car rentals to reach younger customers who have shied away from buying cars.

 “This generation isn’t thinking about car ownership like previous generations did,” Zipcar Chief Executive Officer Scott Griffith said in an interview.
 “They want and have instant access to a network of mobility options.”

 Meantime, venture capitalists invested $164 million in transportation-related technology startups last year, more than double the amount in 2010, according to the National Venture Capital Association.
 Zimride is backed by investors such as Mayfield Fund and Square Inc.’s Keith Rabois.
-Other startups include Uber Technologies Inc., which has attracted investments from Goldman Sachs Group Inc. (GS), Benchmark Capital and Amazon.com Inc.’s Jeff Bezos with mobile apps for booking rides in black cars.
+Other startups include Uber Technologies Inc., which has attracted investments from Goldman Sachs Group Inc. (GS:US), Benchmark Capital and Amazon.com Inc.’s Jeff Bezos with mobile apps for booking rides in black cars.

 Ride-sharing, where anyone can volunteer to chauffeur passengers in his or her own car for money, has gotten a major lift this year, buoyed by the prevalence of smartphones and mapping technology that makes connecting people more efficient and less expensive.
 The ride-sharing apps suggest fares, which are optional in order to operate within ride-sharing rules, that are comparable or cheaper than a standard taxi.